This blog about how to make time for exercise attempts to answer my friend's question...

 I think we should be okay with that.
 More than that, I think it should be thrilling (like a tight rope is thrilling).

 There are times when we spend a little extra time at work (and get something awesome done).
-There are times when we do a little more exercise than laundry (and set a PR...High Fives!!!).
+There are times when we can’t make time for exercise or to do the laundry.
 There are times when we spend so much time with our families that we've let our good and purpose-driven occupations slip (but made incredible memories in the process).

 It will always be uncomfortable when we bump up against the edges of our balanced position, but part of the thrill of life is finding the edges of our balance.
 As long as your spiritual, relational, or economic life has not fallen apart...YOU ARE BALANCING.